- Self-Esteem Issues

 - Personality Disorders

 Julie Noparstak is a Licensed Clinical Social Worker who has a client-centered and strengths-based approach to treatment.
 Clients are met where they are at, and the scope and goals of therapy are determined collaboratively.
 Within the safety of the therapeutic relationship, this connection can be used as a catalyst for change, growth, and healing.
 Clients are supported to identify their core values, strengths, and talents, and to solidify a sense of self so that personal experiences and relationships can be experienced in healthy and meaningful ways.

 Julie uses a diverse range of therapeutic interventions and modalities including psychoanalytic and psychodynamic approaches, relational and attachment theories, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Solution-focused Therapy, Play Therapy, Integrative Holistic Approaches, and Mindfulness Practices.
-Julie also has extensive experience working with children and families in school settings, creating and implementing Individualized Education Plans (IEP’s), and advocating for and supporting special education and related services.
+Julie also has extensive experience working with children and families, helping to create healthier and happier relationship dynamics.

 Julie obtained her Bachelor’s in Education from DePaul University and her Master’s in Clinical Social Work from the University of Chicago, as well as advanced training from the Chicago Institute for Psychoanalysis.
 She holds a Professional Educator License (PEL) through the Illinois State Board of Education with Endorsements in Elementary Education and School Social Work.